 - Cardiothoracic surgeons experienced in video assisted surgery and open radical surgery are valuable MDT members but are not always accessible in all areas.

-Access to telehealth technologies for communication and consultations between patients and their treating consultants, nurses and allied health members is beneficial when patients are receiving treatment and care from experienced centres far.
-The aim of the MDT is to reduce the symptom burden of the disease to enable the patient to live as well and if possible, with the disease and through treatment.
+Access to telehealth technologies for communication and consultations between patients and their treating consultants, nurses and allied health members is beneficial when patients are receiving treatment and care from experienced centres far from home.
+The aim of all MDT members is to reduce the symptom burden of the disease to enable the patient to live as well as, and as long as possible, with the disease and through treatment.

 A lung cancer multidisciplinary team (MDT) should consist of: